Nafiul-Hossain-Akash/Forest-Fire-Prediction-App/README.md

 This sample report provides an overview of the Forest Fire Prediction App development process using the **Waterfall Model**.
 Modify the content based on your project's specific details and requirements.

 ## Submitted By:
-Name: Md.
+Name: MD.
 Nafiul Hossain Akash
-Id: 2002016
+ID: 2002016
 Course Title: Software Engineering
-Course code: CSE305
+Course Code: CSE 305

 ## Submitted to:
 Pankaj Bhowmik